OlivierLD/oliv-ai/README.md

 - 7 hour video on TensorFlow: <https://www.youtube.com/watch?v=tPYj3fFJGjk>

 #### About the Raspberry Pi
-Did several tests, specially since RaspiOS 64-bits was released, running TensorFlow - installing it actually - is not always as straigthforward as expected.
+Did several tests, specially since RaspiOS 64-bits was released, running TensorFlow - installing it actually - is not always as straightforward as expected.

 Trying the Docker route.